Crkonova76/Fundamentals-of-Data-Analysis_Assessment-2019/README.md

 # Fundamentals-of-Data-Analysis_Assessment-2019

 __Name:__ Martina Crkonova<br/>
-__Instructions:__ The assesment concerns the Tips dataset and the Python packages seaborn and jupyter.
+__Instructions:__ The assesment concerns the Tips dataset and the Python packages seaborn and jupyter.<br/>
 __Date:__ November 2019

 ### About the dataset